 You should go to the hospital immediately if you experience any of the following symptoms along with foot, leg, and ankle swelling:

 - pain, pressure, or tightness in the chest area

 - feeling lightheaded or faint

 - trouble breathing or shortness of breath

-During your visit, the doctor will conduct a physical examination and ask you about your symptoms.
-You should be prepared to explain:
+During your appointment, your doctor will perform a physical examination and ask you about your symptoms.
+Be prepared to explain: